DevelopingWriter96/advancedgitdocumentation/index.md

 Reset: When you want to entirely erase a change, Revert: When you simply need to fix a change, and Checkout: For Navigation One could almost equivalate the Reset to: Delete whilst the revert is simply an undo.
 And I have no idea why Checkout is in this section as it does not change the tree and is simply used for navigation

-Create a new repo and demonstrate your knowledge of the following items with screenshots:

 - a Git reset

 - a Git checkout